-- 1. In the Active Directory Users & Computers console, select the appropriate domain and find the Windows client under the Computers node. - 2.
-Open the properties dialog for the client machine and click the Security tab. - 3.
-Under Group or user names, select SELF. - 4.
-Under Permissions for SELF, select Full control.
+- a) In the Active Directory Users & Computers console, select the appropriate domain and find the Windows 8.1 client under the Computers node. - b) Open the properties dialog for the client machine and click the Security tab. - c) Under Group or user names, select SELF. - d) Under Permissions for SELF, select Full control.